ianmoran11/mmtable2/README.md

 It's placement will depend on your your choice of header\_\* functions.

 Header options include: top, top\_left, left, and left\_top.

+Here's a table of the same data used above, this time with a different header layout.

 ``` r
 row_list <- cells_body(rows = c(3,7))